ShaneMcC/blog.dataforce.org.uk/content/posts/2012-02-12-update-iptables-on-endian-community-firewall-efw-2-4-0.md

 now iptables and ip6tables will be version 1.4.12.2, and ip6tables will have the extra missing modules.

-If anyone wants a copy of the generated RPM just leave a message here and I'll get them uploaded somwhere.
+If anyone wants a copy of the generated RPM just leave a message here and I'll get them uploaded somewhere.